fhl2000/TaylorVar/README.md

 ## Contribution

-This project is still on a early alpha stage, and we welcome contributions!
+This project is still on an early alpha stage, and we welcome contributions!
 Please submit issues or pull requests if you have suggestions or improvements.

 ## License